class-act-org/class-act-org.github.io/docs/candidate/structure.md

 # How to Structure the Demo

 A demo interview shifts the focus from isolated coding challenges to a more hands-on demonstration of the candidate’s real-world problem-solving abilities.
-As an interviewer, guiding the structure of the demo is key to ensuring it provides the insights you need while giving the candidate a chance to showcase their skills effectively.
+As an stakeholder, guiding the structure of the demo is key to ensuring it provides the insights you need while giving the candidate a chance to showcase their skills effectively.

 Here’s how you can help structure the demo for the best results: